Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Food matching ideas: barbecues, roasts and steaks, curries and other spicy oriental red meat and vegetarian dishes.

-Chilean Shiraz
+Chilean Syrah

-Shiraz, or Syrah, as it is still frequently labelled in Chile, is grown increasingly in the central valley region, producing rich, powerful, spicy wines for ageing, with dense fruit and an intense structure.
+Syrah/Shiraz is grown increasingly in the central valley region, producing rich, powerful, spicy wines for ageing, with dense fruit and an intense structure.
 It is also used in blends with either Cabernet, or Carmenere, giving spicy, rich, ripe, plum and mocha styles of wine.

 Food matching ideas: seared steak, barbecues, hefty stews, spiced roast lamb, Indian red meat dishes, cheddar.